Learn More About:

 PWP is required by state and federal law to regularly test the water.
 We have a crew of state-certified field and laboratory personnel who sample and test the water every day.
 There are over 100 different constituents in the water that are tested by PWP.
 The amount of each constituent allowed in the water and the frequency with which we test for each constituent is regulated by the California State Water Resources Control Board Division of Drinking Water (DDW) and by the United States Environmental Protection Agency (USEPA).
 Review our annual Consumer Confidence Report on Water Quality to learn more about the stringent testing and water quality guidelines PWP meets each year.

 If you have a specific concern (e.g. lead contamination from your plumbing), or you would just like to verify our test results, services for water testing are available from commercial and environmental laboratories for a fee.
 The fee depends on the number of constituents you would like tested in the water.
 A simple lead test will usually cost around $30-$50.
 If you would like to test your water for everything that PWP tests for, it will easily cost over $1,000.
 You can obtain references for qualified laboratories by contacting the California State Water Resources Control Board Division of Drinking Water.

 Do water filters work and should I use one?

 As with most products, some filters work better than others.
 If you install a water filter, follow the operating and maintenance instructions very carefully.
 An improperly installed and/or maintained filter can adversely affect the water quality.
 There are many types of filters available, each type works differently and will remove different substances from the water.
 It will be very helpful for you to know exactly why you want to filter the water before you speak to a seller of water treatment devices.

 If you choose to filter your water, there are several resources available to assist you in choosing a filter that works properly and will meet your needs.
-You may call the National Sanitation Foundation International for a list of approved water treatment devices.
+Visit the National Sanitation Foundation's website for a list of approved water treatment devices.